UniTime/unitime-doc/data-exchange.md

 Select the type of data for export and click **Export**.

-Most of the available export types are the same XML formats that can be imported (see [www.unitime.org/uct_interfaces.php](https://www.unitime.org/uct_interfaces.php) for more details).
+Most of the available export types are the same XML formats that can be imported (see [XML Interfaces](xml) for more details).
 The **Academic Session** is the exception, which creates a binary file that can be used to copy the whole academic session (except for special events and not-committed course timetabling solutions) from one UniTime instance to another, or to duplicate an existing academic session by reimporting the exported session file.

 ### Options